tarikguney/command-core/README.md

 There are many command line parsing libraries out there, but most of them are unnecessarily complicated.
 Command Core library is built using a well-understood desing pattern: MVC.
 It cleanly separates the building blocks and makes the CLI development a scalable, extensible, and more importantly simpler endeavor.

-Each verb and their arguments are represented with three simple classes inheriting from the following base classes: `Verb`, `VerbView`, and `VerbOptions`.
+Each verb and their arguments are represented with three simple classes inheriting from the following base classes: `VerbBase`, `VerbViewBase`, and `VerbOptionsBase`.
 The verbs are parsed into these classes and the clases are populated with the necessary properties for the consumers to access.
 For instance, your Verb class will include a property called `Options` through which you can easily access the CLI arguments passed as part of the verb.

 ### Under active development!
 > This library has not been published yet.
 The readme.md file explains the vision of this library.
 It may change in the future.
 However, the idea of this library will always be the same: Make CLI development easier and simpler.